GradleUp/nmcp/README.md

 }
 ```

-Then call `publishAggregatedPublicationToCentralPortal` to publish the aggregated publication:
+Then call `publishAggregationToCentralPortal` to publish the aggregation:

 ```
-./gradlew publishAggregatedPublicationToCentralPortal
+./gradlew publishAggregationToCentralPortal
 # yay everything is uploaded 🎉
 # go to https://central.sonatype.com/ to release if you used USER_MANAGED
 ```